 Exploring the conservation world beyond classrooms and books

-Each of the 16-credit semester programs, Applied Conservation Strategies and Ecology for Effective Conservation Practices, offers a set of five integrated courses that include a practicum experience as well as classes focusing on conservation theory and applications.
 Like a “study abroad” program, students live at the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, Virginia, close to Shenandoah National Park and learn from prominent conservationists, researchers, and educators.
 Through academically intense, hands-on curricula, students will emerge from their Semester experience prepared for conservation-related internships, graduate study or professions.